Data loading and I/O

 mlpack, string data and other non-numerical data must be mapped to categorical

-values and represented as part of an arma::mat
+values and represented as part of an arma::mat.
+Category information is

 mlpack represents categorical data via the use of the auxiliary